cuba-platform/cuba-sdk/Readme.md

   The repository manager supports local and remote repositories which are divided into two groups within SDK:

-  * source - repositories used for searching artifacts
+  * source - repositories used for searching artifacts;
-  * target - repositories to which the artifacts will be loaded
+  * target - repositories to which the artifacts will be loaded.

 4. To install CUBA to the local repository run the `install cuba` command.
 If the platform version is not specified, SDK provides available platform versions.